-- Is placement appropriate and able to meet child's needs? - Is placement close enough to facilitate frequent visitation? - Is placement one that you would approve of as a permanent placement? - PAP after six months, § 366.26(n) - Placement considerations require counsel to have personal knowledge - Visit child in placement at least once - Regularly is better. - Some local rules require child's counsel (not counsel's agent) to visit child in caregiver's home - Visit child whenever placement changes
+- > Is placement appropriate and able to meet child's needs? - Is placement close enough to facilitate frequent visitation? - Would placement be an appropriate permanent placement? - Multiple placements are a source of trauma for kids - Placement considerations require counsel to have personal knowledge - Visit child in placement at least once - Regularly is better. - Some local rules require child's counsel (not counsel's agent) to visit child in caregiver's home

+Visit child whenever placement changes